How to avoid prostate cancer or decrease the risk that it will appear

 Medical Control at least 1 time per year

-To prevent prostate cancer is essential to attend regular medical checkups at least once a year, especially after age 60.
+To prevent prostate cancer or detect it early and increase the success of possible treatment, it is essential to go to regular medical check-ups, at least once a year, especially after the age of 60 or if symptoms appear.

-Medical tests have no risks to health and may aid in early diagnosis of the disease, which will multiply the effectiveness of treatment.
+Medical exams have no health risks and can help an early diagnosis of the disease, which will multiply the effectiveness of the treatment.

 Diet is an important risk factor in the development of cancer.
-An estimated 35 % of cancer deaths are related to the type of food.
+It is estimated that 30% of cases are related to the type of diet.

-Although diet is a complex factor to investigate, some general guidelines for preventing cancer through diet is:
+Although diet is a complex factor to investigate, some general guidelines to prevent cancer or reduce the risk of cancer occurring through diet are:

 Further information: Food for prostate cancer.